FabricMC/fabric-docs/develop/recipes/extending-vanilla-recipes.md

 Our `PlacementInfo` mainly assists in recipe placing via the Recipe Book, while our `RecipeDisplay` helps display the recipes in the Recipe Book.

-::: info An Aside: Slot Displays
+::: details An Aside: Slot Displays

 If you tried to make your own override of `display`, you would quickly notice that you wouldn't be able to make a `SlotDisplay` of your result, because you have a dynamic result based off your `base`, which is an `Ingredient` that you can't easily get `ItemStack`s from.
 However, we have given a valid override of `display` in our recipe class.
 What's going on?